Parsu2706/Fake-VS-Real-NEWS/README.md

 # Fake vs Real News Detection using Machine Learning

-This project focuses on detecting whether a news article is **fake** or **real** using Natural Language Processing (NLP) and Machine Learning.
-It uses TF-IDF vectorization and a **Random Forest Classifier** to perform binary classification.
-The project also includes a user-friendly **Streamlit web app** for interacting with the model — allowing users to visualize the dataset, predict article authenticity, and evaluate model performance in real-time.
+This project focuses on detecting whether a news article is fake or real using Natural Language Processing (NLP) and Machine Learning.
+It uses TF-IDF vectorization and a Random Forest Classifier to perform binary classification.
+The project also includes a user-friendly Streamlit web app for interacting with the model — allowing users to visualize the dataset, predict article authenticity, and evaluate model performance in real-time.

+Note: Some large files (e.g., datasets and model files) are not included in this repository to comply with GitHub’s file size limits.
+To access the dataset, visit the Kaggle source: https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset

 ---